Kidd's Fair Work Law & Annotated Act (including WHS law)

 - *Extensive WHS case law

 Australian Employment Law

 The Fair Work Commission publishes many important decisions on Australian employment law on a daily basis.
-This rapidly expanding annotated Fair Work Act (including related legislation) provides users with a very efficient way to keep track of them.
+This rapidly expanding annotated Fair Work Act (including related legislation and WHS law) provides users with a very efficient way to keep track of them.
 Summaries of Fair Work Commission cases and statements of legal principle are presented in a highly organised and time-saving fashion to meet users’ advisory and advocacy needs.